-Proposal X and proposal Y require an initial investment of $10,000 and are expected to generate an equal cash inflow of $20,000 over their life of four years.
-The net cash inflow for each year of life of both the proposals is given below:
+Proposal X and proposal Y both require an initial investment of $10,000 and both are expected to generate a cash inflow of $20,000 over their four years lives.
+The net cash inflow for each year of life of two proposals is given below:

 - Compute the present value of cash inflows generated by both the proposals assuming a discount rate of 18%.

-- Which of the two proposals is better if compared using net present value method?
+- Which of the two proposals is better if compared using net present value (NPV) method?

 (1).
 Present values of proposal X and proposal Y: